Key Takeaways

 Legal malpractice claim when switching insurance companies

-Attorney Jones switches law firms and insurance carriers in March.
+Jones, an attorney, switches law firms and insurance carriers in March.
 A former client sues him in August for advice he gave in February.
 His tail insurance covers this claim since he provided legal services under his original policy.

 Professional liability claim without tail coverage

 Davis, an accountant, switches insurance companies but skips buying tail coverage.
 A client later discovers tax preparation errors from Davis's previous job and files a lawsuit.
-Without tail coverage, she has no protection for work performed under her old policy.
+Without tail coverage, Davis has no protection for work performed under her old policy.

 Cyber liability claim with purchased cyber tail coverage